Skip to main content

 • People managers are defined as employees who have at least one full-time direct report.

-• We define leadership as director-level or above, in line with industry definitions.
+• Leadership roles for purposes of this report are defined as director-level or above, in line with industry definitions.
 When we report on leadership trends in this report, we’re comparing director and above, year-over-year.

 • To evaluate retention, we compared the retention rate of each group to the company average and set the average to an index of 100.